Use WHERE to make your query lean and to the point. Less is more.

 WHERE 1 = 1 it will resolve to

-It works, but in most cases, you can write it better with other means mentioned above.
-This query was previously written with single-line
+It works, but you can write it better with other means mentioned above in most cases.
+This query was previously coded with single-line

 NOT IN statement.

 You can do better even with the search version of

 CASE, as it allows you to use